Schedule 2022

 41 A misshapen vegetable!

-42 Collection of culinary herbs, 6 distinct type, labelled and for decorative
+44 Collection of culinary herbs, 6 distinct type, labelled and for decorative effect,

 Please name varieties, if possible